OisonHH/apex-legends-no-recoil-jitter-script/README.md

 # Usage

-Change ("capslock") to whatever button you want to have as the activation key for the script
+Change ("capslock") in the script to whatever button you want to have as the activation key for the script

 # Disclamer
 This may be bannable